coding-chez/ByteBeats1.0/README.md

 ---

-By combining the principles of MVC and the Factory Method design pattern, ByteBeats showcases a robust, scalable, and user-friendly music player application built on solid software design foundations.
+By combining the principles of MVC and the Factory Method design pattern, ByteBeats showcases a scalable, and user-friendly music player application built on solid software design foundations.

 ### **LABAN GROUP 1!**